AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-4.md

 ![image.png](https://i.ibb.co/gtXGg9j/2.jpg)

-### How to export multiple data from a module
+### Exporting multiple things

-To export multiple things from a module in Node.js, you need to use an object to bundle them together and then import them as an object in another file.
-Here’s how you can do it with your `multipleExport.js` file:
+If you want to expose more than one item, export an object.
+Then import and use object destructuring on the other side.

 ```jsx
 var name ='Mohan'